github/training-kit/paths/intro-to-github/00-welcome.md

 sidebar:
   nav: "intro-nav"
 main-content: |
-  ## We're glad you're here :octocat:
+  ## We're Glad You're Here :octocat:

-  This class is designed to get you started using GitHub in less than an hour.
+  This course is designed to get you started using GitHub in less than an hour.

+  **In this course, you will learn how to**:

+  - Use the GitHub.com website to complete the GitHub workflow
+  - Collaborate with ~~strangers~~ new friends on a fun project
-  Over the next few pages, you'll add **your own pin to the map**!
+  - Add your pin to the map!

   <div id="map"></div>

-  ## We are Here to Help!
+  ## We Are Here to Help!

+  We've minimized the words on each page to focus on the steps you need to take, but we've hidden additional information in the panes below.

-  See animations for each page in this course by clicking on `Show me how`.
+  View animations for each step in this project by expanding the **Show me how** pane.

-  We've kept the steps on each page short.
-Dig deeper by clicking on `Tell me why` on each page.
+  Dig deeper by clicking **Tell me why**.

-  Drop by our Gitter chat room by clicking `Open Chat` at the bottom of the page.
-GitHub trainers will stop by regularly to answer your questions or help you get un-stuck.
+  Click **Open Chat** at the bottom of the page to join our Gitter chat room.
+GitHub trainers stop by regularly to answer your questions and help you get un-stuck.

   **Are you ready?** Click the continue button below to see what's next.